 Admission Information and Personal Visits

 Prospective students and their families are strongly encouraged to visit the campus.
 Currently enrolled MCLA students conduct tours of the campus on weekdays and specific Saturdays throughout the year.
-To request admission information or to schedule a visit, please call the Office of Admission at (413) 662-5410 or 800-969-MCLA or visit our website at www.mcla.edu/visit.
+To request admission information or to schedule a visit, please call the Office of Admission at (413) 662-5410 or visit our website at www.mcla.edu/visit.

 Dates of Enrollment and Admission Options